edges-collab/edges_calib_cli/README.md

 # Cli- Automation for edges receiver calibration

 ## Objectives
-Automate the calibration procedure and save all files standard naming convention and directory structure.
+Automate the calibration procedure and save all files with standard naming convention and directory structure.

 ### Directories